paldhous/ucsc/2015/investigative-policy/md_raw/class9.md

 ![](./img/chcf_15a.jpg)

-Remember from the opening session that the relationship between ealth and life expectancy across nations is logarithmic, but the logarithmic X axis transforms the curve into a straight trend line.
+The relationship between wealth and life expectancy across nations is logarithmic, but the logarithmic X axis transforms the curve into a straight trend line.
 However, rather than a single trend line we have one for each region, and confidence bands around each line have also been drawn:

 ![](./img/chcf_16a.jpg)